peterdsharpe/AeroSandbox/README.md

 There are several easy ways to get started with AeroSandbox!
 (Assuming you already have Python >=3.7 installed, preferably via the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section) - if not, do this first.)

 1. (Recommended) Type `pip install AeroSandbox` into your terminal.
-If you would like test cases or examples, download the latest release here: [https://github.com/peterdsharpe/AeroSandbox/releases](https://github.com/peterdsharpe/AeroSandbox/releases).
+This will install the latest official release of AeroSandbox (update with `pip install --upgrade AeroSandbox`).

-2. The option above will download the latest official release of AeroSandbox.
-If you'd rather get a nightly/dev version (which has more features but may be buggy), clone or download directly from [the AeroSandbox GitHub page](https://github.com/peterdsharpe/AeroSandbox).
+2. If you would like to get test cases, examples, or the latest dev version (which has more features but may be buggy), clone directly from [the AeroSandbox GitHub page](https://github.com/peterdsharpe/AeroSandbox).

-There are many example cases you can try out in the /examples/ directory!
-Specifically, try running "/examples/vlm3_conventional.py".
+There are many example cases you can try out in the `/examples/` directory!
+Specifically, try running `/examples/conventional/casll1_conventional_analysis_point.py`.

 ### Usage
 AeroSandbox is designed to have extremely intuitive, high-level, and human-readable code.
 You (yes, you!) can probably learn to analyze a simple airplane and visualize airflow around it within 5 minutes of downloading AeroSandbox.
-For example, here is all the code that is needed to design a glider, analyze its aerodynamics in flight, and visualize it (found in "/examples/vlm3_conventional.py"):
+For example, here is all the code that is needed to design a glider, analyze its aerodynamics in flight, and visualize it (found in `/examples/conventional/casll1_conventional_analysis_point.py`):

 ```python
 from aerosandbox import *